roy-ganz/toql/guide/src/3-api/6-delete.md

 ## Deletes

-There are two update functions: `delete_one`, and `delete_many`.
+There are two delete functions: `delete_one`, and `delete_many`.

-Bothe delete functions take a predicate and delete all rows that match the predicate.
+Both functions take a predicate and delete all rows that match that predicate.

 `delete_one` takes a key or entity.
-It will build a filter predicate from that and delete the row that matches the predicate.
+It will build a filter predicate from that and delete the row that coresponds to the key.

 `delete_many` builds a predicate from the filters of the `Query` argument.
-All selections in the query are ignored.
+(Selections in the query are ignored).

 ```
 use toql::prelude::ToqlApi;